KonradKarpinski/Olist-E-commerce-SQL-Analysis/README.md

 # 📊 Brazilian E-commerce Analysis (Olist Dataset)

 ### **Project Overview**
 This project focuses on extracting actionable business insights from a large-scale e-commerce dataset containing over 100,000 orders.
-To tackle complex business problems—such as sales growth, logistics bottlenecks, brand profitability, and customer retention — I implemented a two-step workflow:
+To tackle complex business problems — such as sales growth, logistics bottlenecks, brand profitability, and customer retention — I implemented a two-step workflow:

 1. **Data Extraction (SQL):** Writing queries to aggregate, clean, and segment raw data directly from the relational database.
 2. **Advanced Analysis (Python):** Utilizing libraries like Pandas, Seaborn, and SciPy to test statistical hypotheses, uncover correlations, and create impactful data visualizations.